-Senior Or Geriatric Pet?
-What’s The Difference and How Do We Help.
+Do You Have a Senior Or Geriatric Pet?
+What The Difference Is and How We Can Help.

-Growing old doesn’t have to be a burden and we’ll help you understand what the difference between senior and geriatric care is, and what you need to do for your pet at each life stage to make sure they are happy and healthy.
+Growing old doesn’t have to be a burden and we're here to help you understand what the difference between senior and geriatric care is, as well as what you need to do for your pet at each life stage to make sure they are happy and healthy.

 Geriatric pets are visibly in a different bracket when it comes down to quality of life and their ability to do things on their own.